Candidates for the St. Louis Children’s Hospital Neurorehabilitation Program must meet specific criteria. These include:

 Preparing to go home

 After your child has been on a successful therapeutic community outing with the staff, you are encouraged to take your child out of the hospital for a “functional trial visit” (FTV).
-The FTV is an opportunity for you to practice new skills, identify progress and determine areas still requiring refinement for successful transition to home.
-The FTV is an excellent time to address details such as car seat safety and transfers, or how to use and transport new adaptive equipment.
+The FTV is an opportunity for you and your child to practice new skills, identify progress and determine areas still requiring refinement for successful transition to home.
+The FTV is an excellent time to address details such as car seat safety and transfers or how to use and transport new adaptive equipment.
 Sundays are nice times to schedule a functional trial visit since the therapy day typically ends before noon.
-Insurance approval is required and the doctors need to write orders before going on an FTV.
+Insurance approval is required and the medical provider needs to write orders before going on an FTV.

 Return to school

-If your child is of school age, school attendance is included in the therapy day.
-The Neurorehabilitation team includes teachers who are certified in the state of Missouri and have Master’s degrees in curriculum and instruction.
-The teachers are also certified in special education.
-They work in collaboration with the therapy team and with your child’s school to develop an appropriate learning plan.
-The teachers work through the hospital stay and even after discharge to facilitate a successful transition back to school.
+If your child is of school age, school sessions may be included in the daily schedule.
+The neurorehabilitation team includes teachers who are certified in the state of Missouri and have master’s degrees in curriculum and instruction as well as certification in special education.
+They work in collaboration with the care team and with your child’s school to develop an appropriate learning plan.

-In addition to teachers working with your child while she/he is in the hospital, the school re-entry team works directly with your child’s school to help ease the transition back to class.
-The program is coordinated by the child life specialist.
-We strive to help teachers and classmates understand what your child has experienced while away from school, any changes that have occurred, and new supports they may need in school.
+The child life specialist uses input from your child's neurorehabilitation team to create a presentation to ease the transition back to class.
+We strive to help community teachers and classmates understand what your child has experienced while away from school, any changes that have occurred, and new supports they may need in school.

-The school re-entry team partners with your child to develop an individualized, age-appropriate presentation for classmates and teachers.
+The child life specialist works with your child to develop an individualized, age-appropriate presentation for classmates and teachers.
 It includes information about:

 - Therapies your child received in the hospital